Robert-van-Engelen/Forth500/manual.md

 When BREAK is pressed or an error occurs while files are still open, the file cannot be re-opened until it is closed.
 Therefore, always close files in your program (which may require an exception handler).
-On the other hand, you can close a file with `fileid FILE-CLOSE` where `fileid` is a positive integer between 4 and 15 (1 to 3 are associated with standard IO).
-Therefore, you can try `4 FILE-CLOSE .` then `5 FILE-CLOSE .` up to 15 to close all files.
+On the other hand, you can close a file with `fileid CLOSE-FILE` where `fileid` is a positive integer between 4 and 15 (1 to 3 are associated with standard IO).
+Therefore, you can try `4 CLOSE-FILE .` then `5 CLOSE-FILE .` up to 15 to close all files if open.

 ## Further reading